AnjaliSharma2023/Bank-loan-data-analysis-Excel-Project/README.md

 BANK LOAN REPORT DDASHBOARD

 Objective:
-The primary objective of the Details Dashboard is to provide a comprehensive and user-friendly interface for accessing vital loan data.
+The primary objective of the Dashboard is to provide a comprehensive and user-friendly interface for accessing vital loan data.
-It will serve as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance.
+It will serve as a one-stop solution for users seeking detailed insights into loan portfolio, borrower profiles, and loan performance.
 Aim to visually represent critical loan-related metrics and trends using a variety of chart types

 Summary: